Early Stages of the Regulation of Class Actions

 Declaratory relief is available in collective actions.
 In practice, plaintiffs usually apply for both declaratory relief and monetary damages or some other form of relief.

 Settlement is encouraged in the regulation of collective actions.
 Once a claim has been submitted and the corresponding court has certified the class, the judge has the obligation to summon the parties for a conciliation hearing during which the judge is supposed to suggest potential solutions for the dispute.
-For these purposes, the judge may be assisted by external experts it deems appropriate.
+For these purposes, the judge may be assisted by external experts where it deems appropriate.

 Even if the negotiations held during the conciliation hearing are not successful, the parties can still reach full or partial agreements at any stage of the proceedings.
-Any settlement agreement must be reviewed and approved by the judge to ensure that the interest of the community or group are duly protected.
+Any settlement agreement must be reviewed and approved by the judge to ensure that the interests of the community or group are duly protected.

 Other methods of alternative dispute resolution are not available in collective actions, because the Constitution and the Federal Code of Civil Procedure establish that federal courts have exclusive jurisdiction regarding the defence and protection of collective rights or interests.